lab11/socitrack/software/firmware/src/external/nandlog/DESIGN.md

 being reachable, because reads only ever cover the current epoch.
 A page carrying a stale epoch is therefore unmistakable rather than merely unexpected, which is what makes recovery after a reboot decidable.

+**Record framing.** Off by default.
+With `NANDLOG_RECORD_FRAMING` set, each record is prefixed with its own data length as a little-endian `uint16`, so a reader can walk a page without knowing the application's record
+types:

+    [data length: 2][record type: 1][timestamp: 4][data]

+Two bytes rather than a variable-width length because these records are usually larger than 255 bytes, which is where a one-byte-plus-escape encoding starts costing more than it saves.

+A page states which format it is in through its magic (`TTP1` opaque, `TTP2` framed), which costs nothing: the four bytes a reader looks at first to find a page at all are the same four that tell it how to read one.
+That also means a log spanning a firmware change parses correctly page by page, rather than depending on what some other structure claims.
+On the wire, where a page frame carries no magic, the stream header's `format_version` says it instead: 1 opaque, 2 framed.

+The prefixes are authoritative for stepping, in both directions.
+A record that decodes is still advanced past by its declared length rather than by whatever the decoder consumed, so the two cannot drift apart; and a record the reader does not recognise is stepped over exactly, instead of costing it the rest of the page.

 **Pages.** Each is self-describing and self-validating: a header with the magic, epoch, sequence number, the timestamps of its first and last records, its payload length and record count, then a CRC over the payload and a CRC over the header.
 The two checksums are separate on purpose — the header CRC lets the log trust the